April 29, 2017

 Veterinarians, armed with expertise and a wealth of knowledge, help save animals every minute of every day.
-To honor the work they do, World Veterinary Day, on April 29, is a day set aside to celebrate and acknowledge the life-saving work carried out by veterinarians all over the world.
+To honor the work they do, World Veterinary Day is a day set aside to celebrate and acknowledge the life-saving work carried out by veterinarians all over the world.

 In honor of World Veterinary Day, we’ve compiled a list of some fun facts about veterinarians and the veterinary profession: